Are there specific functions you wish LinkedIn had that could help you manage your network better?

-If you are using LinkedIn to generate leads for your business or you want to grow your network, I recommend that you leave it set to everyone.
+If you use LinkedIn to generate leads for your business and/or want to grow your network, I recommend you set this setting to “Everyone.”

 - the ability to send them a message

-You can also remove a connection from the Connections page, located under My Network in the top navigation.
+You can also remove a connection from the Connections page.

 You can also remove a connection from your mobile device.